melchor629/speedy/README.md

 ```

  > **Note**: If you don't use SSL for postgreSQL (as expected in most of the time), add `sslmode=disable` option in the URL to tell the go postgreSQL driver to not to use SSL.

+The implementation will split the metadata (with the IPs) into a separate table.
+It will hold the last known data of that extra information.

   [1]: https://influxdata.com